 Free Personality Test

-Here's a free personality test that will score you on the Big 5, the Dark Triad, and your MBTI type in less than 100 questions.
+Here’s a free personality test that will score you on some major traits included by other popular quizzes and tests… in less than 100 questions.
 Rules:

 - Takes less than 10 minutes to get advanced self-awareness